Taylor Designs here in the ‘Hood

 Enjoying Marblehead for nearly 30 years

 Despite those 2,000 moorings, Marblehead can no longer claim to be the ‘Yachting Capital of the World’.
 It does remain a primary sailing center, however, that a long list of yachting luminaries have called home.
 I know many of the contemporary ones well, and I am gratified that such high end sailors have choosen to own my designs.
-Lou Pocharsky (T-38 Spirit) was a World Champion, Bruce Dyson (8m Pleione) was an Olympic trialist, Jud Smith (T-45 Africa) is both a World Champion and world renowned, and David Curtis (T-39c Rival) is a World Champion too many times to count.
+Lou Pocharsky (T-38 Spirit) was a World Champion, Bruce Dyson (8m Pleione) was an Olympic trialist, Jud Smith (T-41, T-45 & T-42, all Africa) is both a World Champion and world renowned, David Curtis (T-39c Rival) is a World Champion too many times to count, and J. B. Braun (T-39c again, now Eos).
 Given all their talent, experience, and connections, the fact that they sought out my boats is a source of real pleasure and pride.